zessu/reddit-sub-ai-analysis/README.md

 ### Usage

 1.  **Configuration:** Add check env.example for needed API keys. e.g RapidAPI and OpenAI/Google.
+Also configure prompts as queries you need to be passed to the agent.
+Configure/Change Agent instructions to your own liking.
-2.  **Execution:** Pull repo and install packages e.g bun install then run bunx/npx mastra dev
+2.  **Execution:** Pull repo and install packages e.g bun install then run bunx/npx mastra dev.
+Navigate to localhost:4111 and either use the defined workflow or just ask the bot.
+The Agent is configured to use an MCP server to save your data to spreadsheets.
+You will need to authenticate this.
-3.  **Output:** The agent returns a JSON file containing the extracted posts, sentiment scores, identified topics, and extracted keywords.
+3.  **Output:** The agent will either save your data on spreadsheets, a local file (under the .mastra folder).
+Output can also be viewed through the terminal

 ### Output Data Example.